froukje/datamapu/content/posts/classical_ml/random_forest.md

 3. From these $m$ drawn features select the one with the best split (see [Decision Trees - Explaine]() for a detailed explanation.)
 4. Build each tree completely without [pruning]()

+Doing that results in $m$ Decision Tree models.
+Each tree was build independingly and may therefore give different results.
 The final decision is then Tagen by considering the results of all trees developed.
 In a classification problem, the class that was predicted by most of the trees is the final decision.
-In a regression task, the mean of all prediction is Tagen as the final prediction.
+In a regression task, the mean of all prediction is taken as the final prediction.
+In summary a bootstrapping is used to draw a random subset from the entire dataset, then a number of models is build, which results are combined using an aggregationfunction, such as mean or majority vote, which explains the name *Bootstrap Aggregation*.

-Each tree is build independingly and the trees are uncorrelated.
+the trees are uncorrelated.

 Random Forest consists of a number of Decision Trees.
 However, when building a [Decision Tree]() all possible features are considered, in a Random Forest each Tree is build of a randomly drawn subset of all features.
 The number of features used is one of the hyperparamters that need to be set.